Robert-van-Engelen/Forth850/README.md

 ### SOURCE-ID
 _-- 0|-1_
-value with 0=source input or -1=string input
+value with 0 = source input or -1 = string input

     0 VALUE SOURCE-ID